As a QQI Approved Training Provider/Institution Qualtec are required to publish External Reviews. The following are the latest reviews:

 Learners can complain immediately to the trainer on a course or on the evaluation form.

 Official complaints must be submitted in writing by either email or post on the Customer Complaints Form.
+This is forwarded immediately to the Head of Training & Quality.

 The Head of Training & Quality will acknowledge receipt of the complaint within 24 hours.